 How to Build a Good Author Reputation?

-In practice, the basic steps of building Author Rank are:
+In practice, the basic steps of building an Author Rank are:

 - Create a Google+ profile and optimize it.

-Make sure you include full information and links to your content, as well as use an appropriate author photo (this will show up in search results and is proven to influence the number of clicks you get).
+Make sure you include full information and links to your content.
+As well as use an appropriate author photo (this shows up in search results and is proven to influence the number of clicks you get).

 - Link all content to your Google+ profile.

 Using the rel=” author” attribute is fairly easy and Google shares instructions on that.
 Make sure you use the attribute correctly.